deanrad/rx-helper/demos/README.md

 # Rx-Helper Demos

-These are command-line demos of antares output which:
+These are command-line demos which:

 - Are run at build-time
 - Print their output regardless of pass fail